Early History of Interhelp

 On the west coast, Chellis Glendinning, Fran Peavey and Joanna Macy brought together the riches of cross-cultural experience, multidisciplinary scholarship and stubborn common sense.
 They observed that, when people share with others their feelings of fear, anguish or despair, their power to act for change is released.
 Thus began “despair and empowerment” work (phrase coined by Chellis).
 Joe Havens and Sarah Pirtle were experimenting with complementary processes in New England and came up with the concept of “the turning” toward empowerment (the phase in the Spiral now called Seeing with New Eyes).
 Rapidly the efforts of these people and many others synergized to develop a model that used counseling methods, spiritual principles, ritual and myth, laughter and tears, reverence and irreverence to help individuals break out of the numbness of despair and denial.

 Interhelp emerged as a networking vehicle for mutual support and shoptalk in applying these “despair and empowerment” concepts in workshops, in theater and music and visual arts, in mainstream peace and justice organizing, in families and communities.
-The first national Interhelp Gathering in 1982 in California was a mix of political strategy session, personal growth workshop and ritual — an expression of something sacred by people who felt real intimacy.* In 1983 Joanna Macy published Despair and Personal Power in the Nuclear Age, a workshop manual that allowed for wider and wider dissemination of the work.**
+The first national Interhelp Gathering in 1982 in California was a mix of political strategy session, personal growth workshop and ritual — an expression of something sacred by people who felt real intimacy.* In 1983 Joanna Macy published Despair and Personal Power in the Nuclear Age, a workshop manual that allowed for wider dissemination of the work.**

 Interhelp’s aim was to embody in its own workings the values it was trying to awaken in the world: genuine honoring of the individual; encouragement of left and right brain functioning in some kind of harmony; flexibility and adaptability; respect for truth even at its most difficult.
 It aimed to be like a neural net, nonhierarchical and powerful by virtue of connections among people and groups.
 Fran Peavey in particular emphasized that deliberate organizational choices were needed to develop a network that shared leadership and honored many insights.
 The network spread widely in the US, in Europe and Australia.